gegnew/aws-greengrass-pubsub-sdk-for-python/samples/README.md

 **Note:** You can manually set the base-pubsub-topic to something other than the component name to adjust the given topic structure.

+Then, staying in the **src/recipe.json** file:

 * Update the **ComponentDescription** and **ComponentPublisher** as desired.

-* (optional) Update the remaining **GGV2PubSubSdkConfig** fields that enables data injection of application parameters, in particular:
+* (Optional) Update the remaining **GGV2PubSubSdkConfig** fields that enables data injection of application parameters, in particular:
   * **ipc-subscribe-topics**: An array of user defined PubSub topics the component should subscribe to on the IPC bus.
   * **mqtt-subscribe-topics**: An array of user defined PubSub topics the component should subscribe to on the MQTT bus.

-These are passed to the AWS Greengrass component on start-up and can be access programmatically. i.e:
+These are passed to the AWS Greengrass component on start-up and will be access programmatically. i.e:
 ```
     "GGV2PubSubSdkConfig": {